These 17 gadgets and electronics make great gifts

 Dyson V15 Detect Vacuum

-This year, Dyson took its brilliant vacuum design and put lasers on it.
-Because 2021, amirite?
+Dyson recently took its brilliant vacuum design and put lasers on it.
+Because why not, amirite?
 The lasers serve a purpose (of course): They’re green, which Dyson found to be the easiest color to reflect dust particles and help you navigate corners and tight spaces, seeking out places dirt may be hidden to the naked eye.
 Plus, it’s an incredible vacuum.
-We took the newest model for a spin in May, which only emphasized its extraordinary design and how horrifyingly disgusting our homes are.
+We took the newest model for a spin, which only emphasized its extraordinary design and how horrifyingly disgusting our homes are.

 Mirror